SpikeInterface/spikeinterface-gui/README.md

 Main authors and maintainers:

  * qt side : Samuel Garcia, CNRS, Lyon, France
- * web side : Alessio Paolo Buccino, Allen Institute for Neural Dynamics, Seattle, USA did
+ * web side : Alessio Paolo Buccino, Allen Institute for Neural Dynamics, Seattle, USA

 ## Message from dictator

-Contrary, to the spikeinterface package, for the developement of this viewer all good practices of coding are deliberately put aside  : no test, no CI, no auto formating, no doc, ...
+Contrary to the spikeinterface package, for the development of this viewer all good practices of coding are deliberately put aside: no test, no CI, no auto formatting, no doc, ...
 Feel free to contribute, it is an open wild zone.
-Code anarchist are very welcome.
+Code anarchists are very welcome.
-So in this mess, persona non grata : pre-commit, black, pytest fixture, ...
+So in this mess, persona non grata: pre-commit, black, pytest fixture, ...